Ahmedsaed/100-days-of-code/README.md

 - [ ] Create a simulation of the N-Body problem (Using python)
 - [ ] Create something cool using Desmos
 - [ ] Create the 2023 "Happy new Year" Script
+- [X] Create an app on the blockchain

 ## Code Log
 <!--